DevnagriAI/devnagri_docs/guide/Dota_web.md

 The platform enables your website to go multilingual in minutes with minimal effort.
 No changes are needed in the website code.
 It's a plug and play solution to go multilingual.

-Devnagri On The Air makes your multilingual journey quick and easy.
+Devnagri On the Air makes your multilingual journey quick and easy.

 ![DOTA](./images/DOTA_Web/DotaWebIntro.png)